-Size: Transcript: 19 p.
+Size: 19 Pages, Transcript

 Summary: An interview of Walter Murch conducted 1967 June 6, by Dorothy Seckler, for the Archives of American Art.
 Murch speaks of his family background and youth in Canada; studying at the Art Students League; studying with Arshile Gorky; the philosophy behind his work; techniques; influences on his work; subject matter of his work; commissions; murals for Raymond Lowey; teachings; exhibitions of his work; and his involvement with the Betty Parsons Gallery.
 He recalls Betty Parsons and Joseph Cornell.